 • Defences against email, admin, and other things that use apparent urgency to disguise themselves as important

-• Writing review sessions to discuss a piece of your writing in depth, including your rhetorical intentions and decisions at all levels from word to superstructure
+• Writing review sessions to discuss a piece of your writing in depth, including your rhetorical intentions and decisions at all levels from single word to superstructure

 • Annotated editing, where I edit a sample of your writing, providing explanations for my changes and suggestions

-Things I can’t help you with:
+Things I can’t help you with (well, mostly one big thing):

 Pursuing academic (or other professional) success to the detriment of your health (or happiness), as I see it.

 You may disagree with me, but if I think you’re harming yourself, I can’t (and won’t) encourage and perpetuate that.
 The academic world can be brutal, and I’m in the business of helping people flourish within and beyond it, not helping it get away with things it shouldn’t.
+If I think there’s a problem that needs addressing, I will say so and we can have that conversation.

 How does it actually work?

-Before our first session, you’ll complete 1) an activity-tracking exercise to generate some unfiltered data about your current reality plus 2) a reflective exercise to get clear on what exactly you’re doing here and why, including goal-setting at three timescales.
+Before our first session, you’ll complete 1) an activity-tracking exercise to generate some unfiltered data about your current reality plus 2) a reflective exercise to get clear on what exactly you’re doing here and why, including goal-setting at three powerful timescales.

 1. which specific changes that you could make would do the most good (in terms of kicking off sustainable progress towards your end goals);